nikaemami/Introduction-to-Computer-Programming/README.md

 In one of the middle floors of the building, the boy's mother stands on the edge of a window at a height of w from the ground and watches the outside.

-Calculate the number of times the ball passes in front of Asghar's mother's eyes.
+Calculate the number of times the ball passes in front of the mother's eyes.
 (Note that the mother only sees balls that are higher than the window.)

 The conditions for this problem are as below: